About IPCNY’s Internship Program

 Knowledge of the field of prints not required but a plus.

 Internships are unpaid and come with a modest stipend; school credit may be arranged through the student’s school.
 We accept applicants year round.
 Scheduling is flexible, with a minimum commitment of two days per week for three months.
 All interns have the opportunity to attend special events and programming organized by IPCNY, take advantage of our location in the Chelsea gallery district, and receive free admission to most NYC museums.

 The Exhibitions Intern provides support in the planning and organization of exhibitions.
 This includes working with the Director and staff on scholarly research for grant proposals, preparing exhibition checklists, writing wall labels and narrative descriptions, providing logistical support for the touring program, and other general administrative duties as required.

 This intern also helps manage the submission and jurying process for the New Prints Program.

 The Archiving & Inventory Intern will support staff in preparing condition reports, clearing image rights, and keeping the inventory of works up to date.
 Interested candidates may also have the opportunity to create IPCNY’s first digital archive, scanning and organizing records, catalogues, and other printed materials from the organization’s 17-year history.

-The Social Media & Web Intern will assist relevant staff with updating and generating content for IPCNY’s online platforms, including its website, social media presence, and marketing materials.
-Projects include assisting with advertising and other promotional design; photographing installations and events; editing images and video for website and marketing materials; and updating social media.
+The Media Intern will assist relevant staff with updating and generating content for IPCNY’s online platforms, including its website, social media presence, and marketing materials.
+Projects include assisting with advertising and other promotional design; photographing installations and events; and editing images and video for website and marketing materials.